somyatambi/cognitive-canvas-hackathon/DEMO_CHEAT_SHEET.md

 > "Cognitive Canvas: AI agents that brainstorm, critique, plan, and create tasks - all on a visual canvas."

 ### Tech Stack (5 seconds)
-> "Meta Llama 3.3 70B for creativity, Cerebras for speed, Docker MCP for orchestration."
+> "Meta Llama 3.3 70B for creativity, Cerebras for speed, Docker microservices for orchestration."

 ### Unique (5 seconds)
 > "Unlike chatbots, we use a visual canvas.
 Unlike single-AI tools, we use specialized agents."